jeremielamboley/global-passport-index/README.md

 > Go beyond an addition of countries and discover how much of the world surface/GDP/population you can explore, visa-free!

 Using a scraped copy of the Henley passport ranking, I have combined the traditional passport rank with World Bank data in order to get a more realistic view of how powerful world passports are.

 Not all countries are equal in terms of surface, population, GDP.. so why passport ranks should take into account only the countries sums which weighting them ?

+## Features

+* a new (hopefully better!) passport ranking
+* highlight the biggest win and drops compare to the traditional ranking system

+## Interesting findings (so far)

+TBD

 ## Developing

+Any database with a list of country in a ISO 3166-1 format can be added to enrich the ranking.
+I am planning to add the World Heritage List from the Unesco https://whc.unesco.org/en/list/xls/?2018

 If you want to develop the project further: